Rayzorblade23/MightyPie-Revamped/PRODUCTION_SETUP.md

 ## Environment Variables

-### Overview
+MightyPie uses environment variables for configuration.
+These are loaded from:

+   - `.env` file in the project root
+   - Environment variables set at runtime

-Environment variables are now **baked into the Rust binary at build time** using the `build.rs` script.
-This approach:
+Environment variables are baked into the binary at build time, so they must be set correctly before building.

-- Works consistently in both development and production environments
-- Eliminates the need to bundle sensitive `.env` files with the production build
-- Removes runtime environment variable loading errors

 ### How It Works

 1. During the build process, `build.rs` reads environment variables from:
    - `.env` file in the project root
-   - `.env.local` file in the project root (overrides values from `.env`)

 2. These variables are passed to the Rust compiler as build-time environment variables using `cargo:rustc-env` directives.